ishantkul86/gcc-sf-coco-rrr/README.md

 | 4 | Ishant Kulshreshtha |

+## 1. Business Problem

+Financial institutions operate across multiple regulatory regimes and large volumes of transactions, positions, counterparties, client data and regulatory filings.

+Compliance teams often need to:

+- monitor regulatory exposure
+- identify reporting gaps
+- investigate breaches
+- review AML/KYC exceptions
+- understand filing status
+- investigate suspicious activity
+- produce evidence for controls and audits
+- prepare regulatory submissions

+The **RRR team** worked on a Snowflake-based solution to **develop the Risk and Fraud Copilot application and an interactive dashboard application** to simplify regulatory reporting, monitor compliance, and identify reporting gaps.
+The solution leverages **Snowflake capabilities such as Cortex (Cortex AI/Copilot), Streamlit, and Snowflake data storage** to provide data insights.

+## 2. Solution Overview

-# Risk, Fraud and Regulatory Intelligence Copilot
+Risk, Fraud & Regulatory Intelligence Platform is a Snowflake-powered compliance intelligence solution designed for financial institutions.

+It Contain two applications.

-## Regulatory Reporting Dashboard :-
+### Application 1.
+Regulatory Reporting Dashboard :-

-A Streamlit-based regulatory reporting dashboard for monitoring compliance, exposure, and reporting gaps across multiple financial regulations, including Basel III, MiFID II, AIFMD, EMIR, UCITS, and AML/KYC.
+A Snowflake Streamlit based regulatory reporting dashboard for monitoring compliance, exposure, and reporting gaps across multiple financial regulations, including **Basel III, MiFID II, AIFMD, EMIR, UCITS, and AML/KYC.**

 This dashboard provides a consolidated regulatory reporting and compliance-monitoring interface across major buy-side and capital markets regulations, helping teams identify exposure, reporting completeness, and control breaches in a monthly reporting cycle.

-### Overview
+#### Overview

 This application connects to Snowflake and presents month-based regulatory reporting views for investment funds, transactions, positions, counterparties, and client due diligence data.
 It is designed to support compliance teams, risk teams, and reporting operations with a single dashboard for cross-regime monitoring.

-### Key Capabilities
+#### Key Capabilities

 - Connects to Snowflake using Streamlit's connection API
 - Loads reporting periods dynamically from a date dimension